Blake Lively Shuts Down Reporter Who Asked Her About Her Fashion

 Blake Lively was not having it when a reporter asked about her fashion Friday.

 The actress and Gossip Girl alum attended Variety's Power of Women luncheon, where she gave a speech about her work combating child pornography.
-But before, while walking the red carpet, a reporter asked her about her "her go-to "power outfit."
+But before, while walking the red carpet, a reporter asked her about her about "her go-to "power outfit."

 "Really?
 At this event, you're asking me about my outfit?"
 Lively said, according to USA Today.
 "Seriously...would you ask a man that?"